This blog was updated on June 4, 2020.

 The Paris Agreement has a long-term goal of achieving "a balance between anthropogenic emissions by sources and removals by sinks of greenhouse gases in the second half of this century , on the basis of equity, and in the context of sustainable development and efforts to eradicate poverty."
 The concept of balancing emissions and removals is akin to reaching net-zero emissions.

 Coupled with the ultimate goal to limit warming well below 2 degrees C, and aiming for 1.5 degrees C, the Paris Agreement commits governments to sharply reduce emissions and ramp up efforts to reach net-zero emissions in time to avoid the worst consequences of climate change.
-The Paris Agreement framework also invites countries to submit long-term, low-emissions development strategies, which can be a vehicle for setting net-zero targets.
-Long-term strategies chart how countries aim to make such transitions.
+The Paris Agreement framework also invites countries to submit long-term, low-emissions development strategies by 2020.
+These strategies can be a vehicle for setting net-zero targets and chart how countries aim to make such transitions.

-In the spirit of the Paris Agreement, countries should come to the UN Climate Action Summit this month with commitments to create bold short- and long-term targets that align with a net-zero emissions future.
-This would send important signals to all levels of government, to the private sector, and to the public that leaders are betting on a safe and prosperous future, rather than one devastated by climate impacts.
+Commitments to create bold short- and long-term targets that align with a net-zero emissions future would send important signals to all levels of government, to the private sector, and to the public that leaders are betting on a safe and prosperous future, rather than one devastated by climate impacts.